wireapp/wire-server/src/how-to/install/ansible-VMs.rst

 - A bare-metal setup (no cloud provider)
 - All machines run ubuntu 16.04 or ubuntu 18.04
 - All machines have static IP addresses
+- Time on all machines is being kept in sync
 - You have the following virtual machines:

 .. include:: includes/vm-table.rst